Lisu people: Arrival via the Ledo Road

 Some groups of Lisu arrived in India via the Ledo Road.
-Some of them worked as coal miners under British (One certificate that originally belonged to one Aphu Lisu is a British coal miner's certificate from 1918, preserved by the Lisu).
-The certificate bears the mark of the then governor who ruled the region from Lakhimpur, Assam (the section of Ledo road between Ledo and Shingbwiyang was only opened in 1943).
-Most of the Lisu who lived in Assam went back to Myanmar.
-However, some are still found in the Kharangkhu area of Assam, Kharsang Circle of Arunachal Pradesh.
+Some of them worked as coal miners under the British.
+One certificate that originally belonged to an Aphu Lisu is a British coal miner's certificate from 1918, preserved by the Lisu.
+It bears the mark of the governor who ruled the region from Lakhimpur, Assam (the section of Ledo road between Ledo and Shingbwiyang opened in 1943).
+Most of the Lisu who lived in Assam returned to Myanmar, but some still live in the Kharangkhu area of Assam, Kharsang Circle of Arunachal Pradesh.
 While most have lost their mother tongue, some have preserved the language and culture almost intact.

 Political and social issues

-In the early 1980s, the Lisu people living in India did not have Indian citizenship as they were considered refugees from Myanmar.
+In the early 1980s, Lisu people living in India did not have Indian citizenship as they were considered refugees from Myanmar.
 In 1994, Indian citizenship was granted to them, but not Scheduled Tribe status.
 This is currently the subject of a claim to the Government.

 Except for the arrival of a fleet of jeeps in the late 1970s, the area has been without roads and vehicles for 4 decades.
-The area is isolated, hence some describing the people as "prisoners of geography".
+The area is isolated, so some call the people "prisoners of geography".

 In fact, Namdapha was originally declared a Wildlife Sanctuary in 1972, then a National Park in 1983.
 The authorities demarcated the southern boundary near Gandhigram village.
-Since then the Lisus settling in the National Park are considered as "encroachers" as per the Wildlife Protection Act 1972.
-Between 1976 and 1981, a 157 km road was made between Miao and Vijoynagar (MV road) by the Public Works Department following the left bank of the Noa-dihing river through Namdapha National Park but proved difficult to maintain due to extreme rainfall and frequent landslides.
+Since then the Lisus settling in the National Park are considered "encroachers" per the Wildlife Protection Act 1972.
+Between 1976 and 1981, a 157 km road was made between Miao and Vijoynagar (MV road) by the Public Works Department following the left bank of the Noa-dihing river through Namdapha National Park.
+It proved difficult to maintain due to extreme rainfall and frequent landslides.
 It was also felt that a road would further facilitate wildlife poaching and land encroachment in the National Park.
 Renovation of the MV road was announced in 2010 and 2013.